Robert-Study/Robert-Study/README.md

 # Robert Gardner

 I'm a **Physics BSc (Hons) graduate from the University of Birmingham**, interested in scientific computing, experimental data analysis and numerical modelling.
-My work combines physical models with measurements, simulation and optimisation.
+I use Python to build simulations, analyse measurements and solve optimisation problems.

+The projects below expand on my CV with source code, results and laboratory reports.

 ## Selected projects